Quantum Ruzsa Divergence to Quantify Magic: Entropic q-CLT for DV systems

+First, we give our main results on the entropic q-CLT, where the limit states are stabilizer states (or MSPSs).
+Let us denote

-We can also provide an upper bound on the rate of convergence in the entropic q-CLT in terms of magic gap, where the rate of convergence is exponentially small with respect to the number of convolutions.
+where $\boxtimes$ is short for the quantum convolution $\boxtimes_{s,t}$ for any chosen nonzero $s,t$ (see Definition \ref{def:conv}).
+We provide an upper bound on the rate of convergence in the entropic q-CLT in terms of the magic gap, where the rate of convergence is exponentially small with respect to the number of convolutions.